Choose a Code Editor

 The files Craft installs on your computer are all stored in plain text.

-- handle invisible characters like spaces and returns carefully, which can cause annoying problems across operating systems
+- …handle invisible characters like spaces and newlines carefully, which can cause annoying problems across operating systems;

-Some PHP developers prefer PhpStorm (opens new window), a more complex and specialized commercial Integrated Development Environment (IDE) specifically geared toward PHP development.
+Some Craft developers prefer PhpStorm (opens new window), a commercial Integrated Development Environment or “IDE,” geared toward PHP development.

-There are plenty of other options you could use, just know the rest of our steps and screenshots in this tutorial will assume you’re using VS Code.
+There are plenty of other options available—just know the rest of our steps and screenshots in this tutorial will assume you’re using Visual Studio Code.